Indus Waters Ex-Commissioner On India's Options After Treaty Suspension

-India on Wednesday announced that the Indus Water Treaty of 1960 with Pakistan will be held in abeyance with immediate effect, until Islamabad credibly and irrevocably abjures its support for cross-border terrorism.
+India on Wednesday announced that the Indus Waters Treaty of 1960 with Pakistan will be held in abeyance with immediate effect, until Islamabad credibly and irrevocably abjures its support for cross-border terrorism.

 The move comes after the killing of 26 people including tourists in Pahalgam in Jammu and Kashmir on Tuesday.